-Like the canary in the coal mine, a flashing yellow on the PS3 console signals impending doom.
-The Yellow Light of Death (YLOD) is not the latest role playing combat game; it refers to the brief warning before a complete shutdown of your PS3 gaming console aka Star Trek Warp Core overload.
-Sony officially states that the yellow light may be an issue with an internal part caused by a variety of reasons and should be diagnosed at their service center.
+Like a canary in a coal mine, a flashing yellow on the PS3 gaming console signals impending doom.
+The Yellow Light of Death (YLOD) is not the latest role playing combat game; it refers to the brief warning before a complete shutdown of your PS3 – aka Star Trek Warp Core overload.
+Sony officially states that the yellow light may be an issue with an internal part caused by a variety of reasons and should be diagnosed at one of their service centers.

 Pull the smart plate toward the hard drive bay, then lift it off the body of the PS3.
 Be sure to keep track of the small metal bracket loosely held in the top cover.

-Remove the following seven screws, (6) 52mm Phillips screws and (1) 30 mm Phillips screw.
+Remove the following seven screws: six 52mm Phillips screws and one 30 mm Phillips screw.
 Lift the top cover from its rear edge and rotate it toward the front of the PS3.